4L3xD/C/README.md

 # C
 //You need to compile and run this algorithm
-$ gcc -o executableName fileName && ./executableName
+$ gcc -o executableName fileName.c && ./executableName